-Retirement financial planning has become increasingly challenging as the value of investments flutuate wildly, world economies become more and more unstable and life expectancy continues to increase.
+Retirement financial planning has become increasingly challenging as the value of investments fluctuate wildly.
+Compounded by world economies becoming more and more unstable and life expectancies continue to increase.

 As a result only 5%, or 1 in 20, of all retired people will have enough money to live their pre-retirement lifestyle?